front-end-intermediate/session-5/readme.md

 </body>
 ```

-And add the template to our Angular route:
+And add the template to our routes:

 ```js
 app.config(function config($locationProvider, $routeProvider) {